 Providing support services for older adults and vulnerable persons, including:

-Supporting First Nations, Metis, and Inuit youth currently in care or exiting the child welfare system.
-Assistance is offered in supporting youth to identify and achieve their goals.
+Assists First Nations, Metis, and Inuit youth currently in care or exiting the child welfare system in the development of life skills, and connection with jobs, educational supports, mental health supports, housing needs, and advocacy.

 Provides primary and wholistic medical care integrated with traditional Indigenous approaches to First Nations, Metis, and Inuit community members.
 Staff includes both family doctors and nurse practitioners.